 We own or co-own five active iron ore mines in Minnesota and Michigan.
-Based on our ownership in these mines, our share of annual rated iron ore production capacity is approximately 28 million long tons, which supplies all of the iron ore needed for our steelmaking operations.
+Based on our ownership in these mines, our share of annual rated iron ore production capacity is approximately 29 million long tons, which supplies the vast majority of the iron ore needed for our steelmaking operations.
+Additionally, Stelco has a multi-year supply agreement to meet its iron ore pellet requirements and is party to an option agreement providing it with the ability to purchase a 25% ownership interest in the MinnTac iron ore mine, located in Mt.
+Iron, Minnesota, at any time through January 31, 2027.
 Refer to Part I - Item 2.
-Properties for additional information.
+Properties for additional information regarding our active iron ore mines.